liamwalsh1980/Milestone-Project-4/README.md

 - ‘Keep Shopping’ text link which takes user back to the products page
 - ‘Secure Checkout’ button which takes the user to a secure payment page to complete their order.

 I decided to added a mobile and desktop version of this page.
 On mobile the layout is veritcally aligned and on desktop the layout is horizontal.
 This provided better UX for customers when they are reviewing their shopping cart.
-The only issue that on desktop the decrement button doesn't stop as it should when it goes to zero.
-It keeps going into minus numbers which is a bug which i attempted to fix.
-Further information can be found on the testing section of this readme.

 [Back to top ⇧](#the-bike-shop)